joeyshi12/joeyshi.xyz/content/posts/installing_linux.md

 The important things to note about this system is that it has a 32-bit architecture and a i686 processor.
 Some of the compatible distros I considered installing were Arch Linux, Debian, and Linux Mint.

-During the installation process during Arch Linux and Debian, I noticed that my network interface was not detected, which made it impossible to discover available networks to connect to.
+During the installation process for Arch Linux and Debian, my network interface was not detected, which made it impossible to discover available networks to connect to.
-This was because there were legacy firmware that did not come with most Linux installers.
+This was because there were legacy firmware that did not come with these Linux installers.

 Luckily, Linux Mint does manage to be able to discover available networks during the live-USB installation process.